nf-core/eager/docs/tutorial_metagenomic.md

 ```

 It is important to note that if you are planning on running multiple runs of
-nf-core/eager for a given project, that the version should **kept the same** for
+nf-core/eager for a given project, that the version should be **kept the same**
-all runs to ensure consistency in settings for all of your libraries.
+for all runs to ensure consistency in settings for all of your libraries.

 ## Inputs and Outputs